syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfDataGrid/ColumnDragAndDrop.md

 ---
 layout: post
 title: Column Drag and Drop | SfDataGrid | Xamarin | Syncfusion
-description: How to perform column drag and drop and its customization.
+description: How to perform column drag and drop and its customizations and events.
 platform: xamarin.iOS
 control: SfDataGrid
 documentation: UG